ISO/IEC 9995: Columnar placement

 When letters on a case pair are associated with a key, only the capital character needs to be shown on the keytop for the primary group, while the lowercase character only is shown for the secondary group.

-Thus, on the depicted key of the German T2 layout, in the primary group are the characters “#” in Level 1 (unshifted), “'” in Level 2 (shifted), and “®” in Level 3 (accessed by the AltGr key).
-In the secondary group, there is the lowercase letter “ə” in Level 1 (unshifted) and its capital counterpart “Ə” in Level 2 (shifted).
+Thus, on the depicted key of the German T2 layout (which is outdated since 2018), in the primary group are the characters in Level 1 (unshifted), in Level 2 (shifted), and in Level 3 (accessed by the AltGr key).
+In the secondary group, there is the lowercase letter in Level 1 (unshifted) and its capital counterpart in Level 2 (shifted).

+In prior editions of the standard, this was the only way specified in there.
+As for stacking three characters on a keytop, the symbols have to be small enough, which posed problems regarding legibility.
+Therefore, the other two ways were developed.
+However, prior editions described the possibility to place Level 3 characters on the front of the keycaps.
+As keyboards produced since the 2020s predominantly have flat keys without providing enough space for readable symbols on the front, this possibility was dropped in the revision published 2026.